04ac/Aircraft-Search/README.md

 # Aircraft Search

 Aircraft details provider that queries multiple sources to find and aggregate information about a given plane.
-Data can be obtained by providing a plane's registration number or image, which will be [OCRd](https://en.wikipedia.org/wiki/Optical_character_recognition) and then queried.
+Data can be obtained by providing a plane's registration number (reg number) or image, which will be [OCRd](https://en.wikipedia.org/wiki/Optical_character_recognition) and then queried.

 There are three available versions: